 The Group is an established measuring and cutting tools trading centre operator in China.
 The Company was founded in 2003 and owns, operates and manages the four-storey trading centre located in Qianyangxia Village, Wenqiao Town, Wenling City, Zhejiang Province, the PRC (中國浙江省温嶺市温嶠鎮前洋下村) (the "Trading Centre").
-The Trading Centre is essentially for product displaying and trading purposes, such that it primarily targets to provide units for use as shops for the tenants to display, trade and promote their measuring and cutting tools products to their downstream customers.
+The Trading Centre is essentially for product displaying and trading purposes, such that it primarily targets to provide units for the tenants to display, trade and promote their measuring and cutting tools products to their downstream customers.
 In October 2022, the Group's newly invested science and technology innovation park (the "Science and Technology Innovation Park") located in Chenshan Village, Wenqiao Town, Wenling City, Zhejiang Province, the PRC (中國浙江省温嶺市温嶠鎮琛山村) has been officially put into service, and expanded the property leasing business in the measuring and cutting tools industry to provide more value-added services.

 The Group is committed to leveraging the advantages of "market + industry" to accelerate the transformation and rise of the measuring and cutting tools industry.
 The Group's principal business activities and sources of revenue are from the operation of the property leasing business of the Trading Centre and the Science and Technology Innovation Park and the disposal of part of the Science and Technology Innovation Park units.
-For the year ended 31 December 2023, the revenue and profit for the period decreased by approximately 58.1% and 52.7% respectively as compared with the corresponding period of last year, mainly attributable to (i) a decrease in sales of properties for the year ended 31 December 2023, and (ii) a change from valuation gains on investment properties for the year ended 31 December 2023.
+For the year ended 31 December 2024, there is no material changes in the business of the Group, while our revenue and profit for the period decreased by approximately 28.9% and 44.6% respectively as compared with the corresponding period of last year, mainly because of (i) a decrease in revenue from sales of completed properties as the Group did not sell property for the year ended 31 December 2024 as compared with the revenue from sales of completed properties of approximately RMB28.2 million for the year ended 31 December 2023; (ii) an increase in valuation losses on investment properties from approximately RMB20.9 million for the year ended 31 December 2023 to approximately RMB24.2 million for the year ended 31 December 2024 as a result of the decrease in the comparable market rents and land use rights terms; and (iii) a decrease in other net income of approximately RMB2.8 million in relation to decrease in government grants